AverageAustrianFan/Shutdown/SECURITY.md

 2. Only use the script on your own PC - As I mentioned earlier, the script could cause hardware issues, so running it to someone else's computer isn't a really good idea.
 3. Make sure to use a compiler - To run the script you need a compiler.
 I'd recommend MinGW or Visual Studio for C++ and .NET SDK for C#.

-"How long will it take to fix and issue?"
+"How long does it take to fix an issue?"

 Usually, fixing an issue can take anywhere from a few hours to a few days.
 If you encountered an issue, please mention it in the issues tab and I'll try to fix it as soon as possible.